Monster-Train-2-Modding-Group/StewardClan/Design.md

 ## Themes

 ### Visual
-- Describe the aesthetic style of the clan (e.g., dark and shadowy, fiery and destructive, nature-infused, mechanical and artificial).
 The Visuals are to be based on the Train Stewards, Mechanical, Tech Priest, etc...
 There should be some pseudo-britishness.
-- Identify key visual motifs (e.g., colors, shapes, effects).
 Colors should be orange-brown, furnace-like.
-Shapes should be pipe-like, built out of cutlery Effects should be fiery, but mostly contained to mechanical
+Shapes should be pipe-like, built out of cutlery and piping.
-- Mention any influences or inspirations for the visual design. inspirations  include: 'Brazil', 'Warhammer 40k', 'Steampunk', 'Anything Kubrick made' and 'Batman'
+Effects should be fiery, but mostly contained to mechanical inspirations  include: 'Brazil', 'Warhammer 40k', 'Steampunk', 'Stanley Kubrick' and 'Batman'

 ### Mechanical
-- Define the core mechanical identity of the clam.
-Spell-wise the clan will use powerful spells that use pyre-health, room-ticks, rooms, and equipment as resources to accomplish great affect; You should feel like you are constantly salvaging one thing for another, like a busy butler unmaking the house to make a cup of tea.
-Creature-wise the clan should lean into resource-generating abilities on longer-cooldowns,
-- How does the clan play differently from existing clans?
-- Synergies with existing game mechanics.
+The Steward Clan focuses in on Generalized Abilities, focusing on direct damage and spell

 ## Clan

 ### Champions

-- Outline the clan's Champion(s) and their role in battle.
-Two Champions:
-Albert, the Mad Butler
+#### Albert, the Mad Butler
+Focuses in on X-Cost, Train Stewards, Extra-Deploy

+Base:
+Summon: Gain +2X/+4X (X/3/10/5)

+Upgrade Path 1 (Utility)

+- Reduce X by 3.
+- Reduce X by 3.
+Summon: Gain +4X/+6X
+- Reduce X by 4.
+Summon: Gain +6X/+9X

+Upgrade Path 2 (Stewardly)

+- Summon: Attach a Room that gives Stewards +10/+10 and Titanskin 2.
+- Summon: Attach a Room that gives Stewards +20/+20 and Titanskin 4.
+- Summon: Attach a Room that gives Stewards +40/+40 and Titanskin 6.

+Upgrade Path 3 (Overengineered)

+- Summon: Gain 2 Ember (+10/+3)
+- Summon: Gain 4 Ember (+10/+3)
+- Summon: Gain 6 Ember (+15/+9)

-Grug the debugger
+#### Grug the Debugger

-Albert, the Mad Butler provides a strong power-basis
-- Possible upgrade paths and how they change the playstyle.
-- Unique abilities that differentiate them from other champions.
+Focuses in on Pyre-Healing, Titan Skin, and Discard Synergy

 ### Starter Cards
 Mechanical Outrage: Piercing.
 Deal 5 damage and 1 to the Pyre.

 ## Cards

-- Unit cards: Types, roles, and key mechanics.
+### Spells

+#### Common
+Overclock - Gain 2 Ember.
+Pyre takes 1 Damage.
+Costs 1.
+(Utility)
+Cache - Permafrost.
+Draw +2 Next Turn.
+Costs 1.
+(Utility)

+Process Data - Advance.
+Apply +5 Health.
+Costs 0.
+(Defense) Try, Catch - Offering.
+Apply 20 armor to the front friendly unit.
+Costs 3.
+(Defense) Sythesize - Consume.
+Apply Rage 3 and Regen 3.
+Costs 1.

+Decompile - Deal 25 Damage.
+Slay: Discard a card at random.
+Cost 1.
+(Offense) Steam Burst - Deal 2 Damage to Everything, gain an Ember.
+Costs 1.
+(Offense) Bypass - Explosive.
+Piercing.
+Deal 12 Damage to the front enemy unit.
+Costs 1.
+(Offense) Console.Writeline - Consume.
+Apply Melee Weakness 3.
+Costs 2.
+(Offense)

+#### Uncommon
+Back to Basics - Consume.
+Remove all Buff Effects.
+Apply Multistrike 1.
+Costs 2.
+Galvanize - Consume. -2 Capacity and +5 Magic Power in this room.
+Gravitas - Reduce a Cooldown to 0.
+Costs 0.
+Scrap - Sacrifice.
+Deal 50 damage twice to the front enemy unit.
+Costs 1.
+Disarm - Remove equipment from a unit.
+Apply +30 Health.
+Automate - Add a Random Steward with two random upgrades to Hand.
+Costs 1.
+Pyre Refactor - Your Pyre gets +10 attack and +2 Health

+#### Rare
+Memory Leak - Consume.
+Discard your Hand, then Draw 3 random spells from your consume pile that isn't memory leak.
+Costs 1.
+Breaking Point - Deal 100 Damage to all enemy units in the tower.
+Pyre takes 7 Damage.
+Costs 3.
+Steward Tome - Consume.
+Apply Dualism to a friendly unit.
+2 Spike of the Stewards - Consume.
+Apply Titanskin X. Pyre lose X. Costs X.
+Sanity - Discard your Hand.
+Restore 10 Pyre Health.
+Costs 3.
+Ctrl-V - Consume.
+Add a Copy of your Champion to your Hand.
+Costs 2.

+### Units

+#### Common
+Rusted Steward: Summon: Gain Damage Shield 1 and Multistrike 1.
+Train Steward (1/1/5/8) (ember/size/attack/health)

+#### Uncommon
 Dependabot: Endless.
 Ability: Gain an Ember. cooldown 3.
-Low stats.
-Orphan Process: Reincarnate 2.
-On Reincarnate: Gain +10/+10 and Stealth 1.
-Low Stats.
-Train Steward
+(1/1/0/2)
-Imptern: Summon: Heal the Pyre for 3.
+Imptern: Summon: Heal the Pyre for 1.
 Ability: Repeat the last summon trigger.
-Cooldown 3.
-Winged Air Conditioner: Quick.
+Cooldown 3.(1/1/1/1) Winged Air Conditioner: Quick.
 Ability: Expand the Room by 1.
-Decent Stats
-- Spell cards: Effects, synergies, and how they interact with the clan's mechanics.
-Pyre Refactor: Consume. +10 Pyre Attack.
-Heal the Pyre for 3.
-2 ember.
-Gravitas: Refresh an Ability cooldown.
-0 ember.
-Breaking Point: Deal 100 damage to enemies and lose 7 pyre health.
-3 ember.
-Galvanize: Consume.
-Make a room 2 ticks smaller.
-Increase Magic Power by 5 for the run.
-1 ember.
-- How do these cards complement the clan's strategy?
+Cooldown 4.
+(1/2/18/8) Overheating Computer: Extinguish: Deal Damage equal to this Units Attack to Enemy Units Twice (1/2/20/3)
+Wrench-Head: Strike: Heal the Pyre by 1 (1/2/15/30)
+Fabricator: Ability: Add a Copy of the Equipment to your Hand.
+Cooldown 4.
+(1/3/10/20)

+#### Rare
+Ludo-Developer: +1 Attack for Every Pyre Attack.
+(2/2/0/30) Mod Forger: Artificer: Heal the Pyre by 2.
+(1/3/40/20) Unit Tester: Artificer: Apply Melee Weakness 1 to enemy units.
+(2/2/35/20)

+### Rooms

+### Equipment

 ## Relics
 - Unique artifacts that enhance the clan's abilities.